 Psychiatrists are medical doctors with special training and skills in diagnosing and treating mental illness and emotional troubles.

-Some psychiatrists are child or paediatric psychiatrists.
-This means they’ve done at least two years of special training on the mental and emotional problems that children and teenagers might go through.
+Some psychiatrists are paediatric and/or adolescent psychiatrists.
+This means they specialise in the mental and emotional problems that children and teenagers might go through.

 Why your child might see a psychiatrist

 Your child might see a child psychiatrist if he has: